 Are you wondering what to expect in your Paris hotel?

-If this will be your first visit to the City of Light, our 18 tips about Paris hotels will tell you everything you need to know about choosing a hotel, what to expect once you arrive, and how to get the most from your Paris hotel experience.
+If this will be your first visit to the City of Light, my 18 tips about Paris hotels will tell you everything you need to know about choosing a hotel, what to expect once you arrive, and how to get the most from your Paris hotel experience.

-• How the French star rating system works
+• How the French star rating system works (and how it's different from other countries)

 • Why your guestroom may seem small